 - 200: is returned if the document was removed successfully and waitForSync was true. - 202: is returned if the document was removed successfully and waitForSync was false. - 404: is returned if the collection or the document was not found.
 The response body contains an error document in this case. - 412: is returned if a "If-Match" header or rev is given and the found document has a different version.
-The response will also contain the found document's current revision in the rev attribute.
-Additionally, the attributes id and key will be returned.
+The response will also contain the found document's current revision in the \rev attribute.
+Additionally, the attributes \id and \key will be returned.

+shell> curl -X DELETE --dump - http://localhost:8529/\api/document/products/10348 show response body Unknown document handle:

 '''

-shell> curl -X DELETE --dump - http://localhost:8529/api/document/products/10787

-'''

-'''

 HTTP/1.1 200 OK

 content-type: application/json; charset=utf-8

 x-content-type-options: nosniff

-etag: "WK_Og8e--"
+etag: "WdtjVv2--"

-location: /db/system/api/document/products/10787
+location: /db/system/api/document/products/10348

 '''